ihovemann/pearl-diver/README.md

 # pearl-diver
+project is created with unity version: 2021.3.23f1
 functionalities:

-- selfmade sprites
+Diver:
-- moving diver in x and y directions with arrows
+- moving diver in x and y directions with key arrows
+- diver is limited to the field of the camera
 - velocity accelerates
 - diver has no gravity enemies have gravity (except some in level 3 have a frozen y coordinate)
 - diver can change states (red and green) and is able to shoot when in red state
 - diver only dies in green state, in red state he goes back to green
+- diver changes direction if he goes to the right/left or up an down
+- diver can enter pipes and is now underground
+- animations for hitting a mystery block
+- check if diver hits block from below it
+- reloading scene you ae currently in if you loose a live
+Enemies:
 - different enemies with diffrent behavior
 - turtles can go into their shell if they are hit with a bullte.
-Shell can also move if being pushed and reflects on e.g. pipes.
+Shell can also move if being pushed and chamges direction when hitting e.g. pipes.
 - if turtle is in shell in can hit the diver or the jelly
-- eniemies stop moving if they are not in frame or entities get detsroyed
+- eniemies stop moving if they are not in frame or entities get detsroyed All entities:
 - animations of all moving entities
-- diver changes direction if he goes to the right/left or up an down
-- diver can enter pipes and is now underground
-- animations for hitting a mystery block
-- check if diver hits block from below it
 - death animations for entities (sometimes also death sprites for e.g. diver and jelly)
+Other:
+- selfmade sprites
 - clicking buttons in menu
 - live status of lives and pearls
-- reloading scene you ae currently in if you loose a live
 - camera can only go right
-- diver is limited to the field of the camera
 - load new level when diver hits pearl in seashell castle

 Problems I came across: